 Breakfast is served until 10am, then crossing over to lunch for the rest of the day.
 I was in the lounge an hour before this and there was a strange selection of six lunch-type dishes for breakfast, with the notable absence of eggs.
 Perhaps they did the crossover a little early?

-There was an espresso machine, but I’d recommend ducking over to the Air New Zealand Lounge to take advantage of their barista service.
+There was an espresso machine, but I would recommend ducking over to the Air New Zealand Lounge next door to take advantage of their barista service.

-And here is the beverage selection, with alcohol available from 5:30am:
+And here is the beverage selection, with alcohol available from opening time at 5am.

-The wifi was painfully slow when I visited, which was surprising given that the lounge was only one-third full.
+The wifi was painfully slow when I visited (4/0.3 Mbps download/upload), which was surprising given that the lounge was only one-third full.
 I found the wifi was three times faster at the (much busier) Air New Zealand lounge.

-- By class of travel: Business (no guests) and First Class (+1 guest) passengers travelling on a Singapore Airlines or Star Alliance flight, but note that they will refer you to the larger neighbouring Air New Zealand Lounge if you are not flying Singapore Airlines and there is not much space in the SilverKris Lounge.
-Virgin Australia Business Class passengers cannot access this lounge, but can access the Air New Zealand Lounge
+- By class of travel: Business (no guests) and First Class (+1 guest) passengers travelling on a Singapore Airlines or Star Alliance flight but note that they will refer you to the larger neighbouring Air New Zealand Lounge if you are not flying Singapore Airlines and there is not much space in the SilverKris Lounge; Virgin Australia Business Class passengers travelling to Denpasar, Nadi and Nuku’alofa only (other destinations are serviced by the Etihad or Air New Zealand lounges)

-- By Velocity status: Velocity Gold and Platinum travelling on a Singapore Airlines flight in any cabin (+1 guest)
+- By Velocity status: Velocity Gold and Platinum travelling on a Singapore Airlines flight, or Virgin Australia flight to Denpasar, Nadi and Nuku’alofa only in any cabin (+1 guest)